George Crile Jr.

 George Washington "Barney" Crile Jr. (November 3, 1907 – September 11, 1992) was an American surgeon.
-He was a significant influence on how breast cancer is treated and was a visible and controversial advocate for alternative procedures.
+He was a significant influence on how breast cancer is treated and was a visible and controversial advocate for alternative procedures, now considered normal treatments.
+He worked at the Cleveland Clinic for more than fifty years.

-Early life and education
+Early life

-Crile was the son of famous surgeon and founding partner of the Cleveland Clinic, George Washington Crile.
+Crile was born in Cleveland, Ohio on November 3, 1907.
+He was the son of famous surgeon, George Washington Crille, a founding partner of the Cleveland Clinic.

 After attending the University School and the Hotchkiss School, Crile attended Yale University, where he was on the football and track teams and was a member of Skull and Bones.
 He graduated in 1929.
 He earned his M.D. from Harvard Medical School in 1933, graduating summa cum laude and first in his class.

-Medical career
+Career

 After graduating Crile chose to intern at the Barnes Hospital (1933–34) under surgeon Evarts Ambrose Graham, noted for successfully removing a lung from a cancer patient.
 He spent the rest of his medical career at the Cleveland Clinic.
 After his residency there (1934–1937), he joined the surgical staff in 1937, served as head of the general surgery department (1956–1969), senior consultant (1969–1972), and emeritus consultant (1972–1992).